Reduce and Reuse

 Our goal is to become a role model for how organizations can reduce waste.
 Here are a few things we have completed or are working toward:

-- Work one-on-one with City of Boise facilities to identify opportunities for reducing waste, including at facilities such as Zoo Boise, Warm Springs Golf Course, Quail Hollow Golf Course, City Hall, the Boise Library!, and the Boise Airport
+- Work one-on-one with City of Boise facilities to identify opportunities for reducing waste, including City Hall, the Boise Library!, Boise Urban Garden School, Foothills Learning Center, and the Dick Eardley Senior Center

-- Go paperless.
-Encouraging employees to go digital, when possible.
+- Encourage employees to reduce paper use and go digital, when possible

 - Develop guidance for event planners, businesses, and construction and demolition projects to reduce their waste